dhivyx/Basic-Restaurant---website/README.md

 Contributions
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+## How to view
+1. You can access my portfolio website by visiting [https://dhivyx.github.io/Portfolio-simple-website/] feel free to explore the content and get in touch!